CtrlK

 Specificity

-Lists multiple specific concrete actions/concepts: TDD methodology, fixtures, mocking, parameterization, and coverage requirements.
-These are all concrete, identifiable testing techniques rather than vague abstractions.
+Lists multiple specific concrete actions and concepts: TDD methodology, fixtures, mocking, parameterization, and coverage requirements, all within the pytest framework.

 3 / 3